percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.6.0.rst

 * :jirabug:`K8SPSMDB-271`: Cluster initialization was failing with CFSSL certificates
 * :jirabug:`K8SPSMDB-211`: Operator's documentation on TLS was outdated regarding the option to keep the name of the certificate generated for internal communications (Thanks to user abutch3r for reporting this issue)
-* :jirabug:`K8SPSMDB-268`: Certmanager not working
+* :jirabug:`K8SPSMDB-268`: TLS was not working with installed certmanager
 * :jirabug:`K8SPSMDB-261`: ``pause`` option in ``deploy/cr.yaml`` configuration file didn't work
 * :jirabug:`K8SPSMDB-292`: The automatic update didn't upgrade all clusters managed by the Operator
 * :jirabug:`K8SPSMDB-325`: The Operator was repeatedly flooding ping mongo errors in logs if the cluster was set on pause